w3c/wai-curricula/content/designer/interaction-and-feedback.md

 Students should be able to:

-* provide overall labels and instructions to help users understand the purpose and intent of interactive user interface components, such as names for form fields and custom widgets and instructions about how to operate custom widgets
+* provide names to help users understand the purpose and intent of interactive user interface components
-* create designs that allow to position labels where users expect them, for example
+* design user interfaces that allow to position labels where users expect them, for example
-  * labels for form fields to the left of the field or above in left-to-right languages, or to the right of the field or above it in right-to-left languages
-  * labels for radio buttons or checkboxes to the right of the field or below it in left-to-right languages or to the left of the field or below it in right-to-left languages
 * provide instructions about which input fields are required by:
   * including information about each of the required form fields before the form control
   * including text, icons, and color in the label of each of the required form fields that indicates that they are required
 * provide clear instructions about changes in context that happen when there is a change  on a control before the control, for example when launching a new window when the user checks a check box or selects a list item
 * provide overall instructions about existing time limits in a form and about how they can be turned off, adjusted, or extended
 * provide clear instructions about the current step and about the total number of steps involved in a multi-step form
-* identify related requirements for developers to ensure that labels and instructions are programmatically associated to their corresponding user interface component
+* identify related requirements for developers to code labels and instructions appropriately

 #### Teaching Ideas for Topic

 Optional ideas to teach the learning outcomes:

-[To be developed.]

-#### Ideas to Assess Knowledge for Topic

-Optional ideas to support assessment:

-[To be developed.]

-### Topic: Enough Time

-#### Learning Outcomes for Topic

-Students should be able to:

-* design user interfaces that allow users to turn off time limits, for example to complete a form or to visualize information at the users pace
-* design user interfaces that allow users to adjust existing time limits up to at least 10 times the original setting
-* design user interfaces that support extending existing time limits by warning the user at least 20 seconds before the time limit expires
-* ensure content that auto scrolls can be paused and resumed from where it was left to allow users to better read and process content

-#### Teaching Ideas for Topic

-Optional ideas to teach the learning outcomes:

-[To be developed.]

-#### Ideas to Assess Knowledge for Topic

-Optional ideas to support assessment:

-[To be developed.]

-### Topic: Help and Error Prevention

-#### Learning Outcomes for Topic

-Students should be able to:

-* create designs that support identification of form fields with automatically detected errors
-* create designs that support textual descriptions of errors that can be automatically identified
-* provide labels and  instructions about how data should be entered, such as date formats and specific ways to introduce identification and phone numbers
-* create designs that support provision of suggestions for input errors that are automatically detected when these suggestions are known
-* create designs that support reversing, checking, and confirming data entered by the user at least for the following types of information
-  * financial
-  * legal
-  * modifications and deletions of user-controllable data  collected in data storage systems
-  * submissions of user test responses
-* create designs that support context help methods for form fields, such as a "help" link next to the form

-#### Teaching Ideas for Topic

-Optional ideas to teach the learning outcomes:

-[To be developed.]
+* Show examples of different interactive components, such as buttons, links, or widgets, and emphasize that each should have a clear name that allows to identify its purpose.
+For reference on how to provide names for different user interface components, see
+* Demonstrate how labels for form fields are placed differently depending on the components, the language, and the user expectations.
+FOr example, labels for edit boxes are placed to the left of the field or above it in left-to-right languages, and to the right of the field or below it in right-to-left languages.
+Labels for radio buttons are placed to the right of the field or below it in left-to-right languages, or to the left of the field or above it in right-to-left languages.
+For references on how to place labels for form fields, see
+* Show examples of required and non-required form fields.
+Explain that instructions for which of the fields is required should be provided using several mechanisms, including color, text, or icons.
+For references on how to communicate that form fields are required, see
+* Discuss reasons for implementing time limits, such as exams or security purposes.
+Explain that instructions need to be provided so that users are aware of the time limits, and mechanisms need to be put in place to stop, adjust, or extend time limits.
+Explain that providing the instructions is a responsibility of the designer, whereas implementing mechanisms to stop, extend, or adjust time limits is a responsibility shared with the developer.
+*( Show examples of multi-step forms.
+Explain that overall instructions should be provided about the current step in a form and about the total number of steps involved.

 #### Ideas to Assess Knowledge for Topic